andrew/ultimate-awesome/README.md

 - [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.
 - [awesome-swedish-opensource](https://github.com/gurre/awesome-swedish-opensource) - A currated list of open-source projects from Swedes.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
+- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
+Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
+Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-pycharm-plugins](https://github.com/jonzarecki/awesome-pycharm-plugins) - A curated list of awesome Pycharm plugins.
 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.